Select travel dates to see prices

 The volunteer house in Port Elizabeth is a gorgeous home with loads of space.
 Whether you prefer to unwind in the garden, at the pool or in the lounge; this home has a special place for everyone.

 The home was built in grand old architectural style and is decorated with modern touches.
-A pool for summer and a fireplace for winter, what more do you need?
+There are 5 large bedrooms with male and females having their own rooms and bathrooms.
+A sparkling pool for summer and a fireplace for winter, what more do you need?

-The property is well secured and superbly located within walking distance of the beach, restaurants, laundry & shops.
+The property is well secured (electric fencing and security company) and superbly located within walking distance of the beach, various restaurants, laundry & shops, it has fast wifi and plenty of spaces to unwind and relax.

 Food & Beverages

-Our full time cook will provide all meals at the volunteer house on a daily basis.
-This means you will be able to enjoy great South African home cooked meals, learn how to cook some of these specialties and have a House Mother to comfort you when needed.
-Our cook is a lady with a warm heart and even bigger embrace for those that need it and she will look after the house and the meals to provide the best possible.
+Our cook will provide all meals at the volunteer house on a daily basis.
+This means you will be able to enjoy great South African home cooked meal & learn how to cook some of these specialties if you are keen to jump in.

 Internet Access